OscarDS/pymemdyn/README.md

 ### Execution Modules

 - **gromacs.py**.
-Defines the Gromacs and Wrapper objects.  * Gromacs will load the  objects to be modeled,  the modeling recipe, and  run it.  * Wrapper is a  proxy for gromacs commands.
+Defines the *Gromacs* and *Wrapper* classes.
+  *Gromacs* will load the  objects to be modeled,  the modeling recipe, and  run it.
+  *Wrapper* is a  proxy for gromacs commands.
 When a  recipe entry is sent to it this returns the command to be run.